-No. You can come have a free tour, sit and have a coffee at The Workshop Cafe, take a class, or attend our community seminars and educational events.
+No. You can come have a free tour, sit and have a coffee at The Workshop Cafe, take a class, or attend meet-ups and events.

-Wellllll... hand tools, power tools, complete metal shop, complete wood shop, electronics lab, sand blasting, powder coating, 3D printer, embroidery machine, industrial sewing machines, long arm quilter, laser engraver, vinyl cutter, vehicle lift, 3D CAD software, education class room, conference rooms, and much much more.
+Wellllll... hand tools, power tools, complete metal shop, complete wood shop, electronics lab, sand blasting, powder coating, 3D printer, embroidery machine, industrial sewing machines, long arm quilter, laser engraver, vinyl cutter, vehicle lift, software pro, and much more.

 Absolutely.
 Children under 16yrs must be supervised by an adult while in the shop areas.
 Teens 16+ can join with full membership privileges.

 No, members and non-members may take any classes The Village Workshop has to offer.

 Yes, in order to work independently in our shops you are required to take the applicable safety class.

 For many tools, you’ll learn the basic steps for preparing the tool and making basic use of the tool.
 There are some tools that require design files or background knowledge–like the laser cutter, ShopBot, and CNC mill–and in those cases the safety class will not necessarily go into the details of how those files are created, or basic wood or metalworking skills.